joseph-xylon/sherlockbench-problems-mycroft1/README.md

 This is a problem-set for the [SherlockBench AI benchmarking system](https://sherlockbench.com).

-This problem-set is designed to be mixed difficulty.
+This problem-set is designed to emphasise investigation performance.

 ## Usage
 Copy the source file into your checkout of the